SynBioDex/SBOL-visual/Glyphs/FunctionalComponents/no-glyph-assigned/README.md

 # No Glyph Assigned

-## Associated BioPAX term(s)
+## Associated SBO term(s)
-Any BioPAX type that is not covered by any glyph besides the root
+Any SBO type that is not covered by any glyph besides the root

 ## Recommended Glyph and Alternates
 When a species has no assigned glyph it is RECOMMENDED that a user provide their own glyph.
 The user is also encouraged to submit the new glyph for possible adoption into the SBOLv standard.